-3.5.13 The Progression and Award Board/The Board of Examiners will take into account the advice of its Mitigating Circumstances Panel to determine whether the student will be allowed to re-sit any assessment or examination as if for the first time and without the penalty of a capped mark.
-This is known as deferral.
+- 3.5.13 The Progression and Award Board/The Board of Examiners will take into account the advice of its Mitigating Circumstances Panel to determine whether the student will be allowed to re-sit any assessment or examination as if for the first time and without the penalty of a capped mark.
+This is known as deferral. - 3.5.14 Where a student repeats a module or modules in full attendance (defined as full attendance to all teaching classes and completion of all assessments) and via deferral, all marks achieved during previous attempts at those modules will be discounted and overwritten by the marks achieved during the repeat attempt.
+Placements and Professional portfolio will not be repeated if initially passed.